The Intersection of Theology and Life

 For undoubtedly, that which God abundantly makes the subject of His promises, God’s people should make the subject of their prayers.
 It also affords them the strongest assurances that their prayers shall be successful.
 (The Works of Jonathan Edwards)

-On the flip side, a couple who keeps their wedding vows "for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part..." can have a huge impact for Christ.
+But just consider the impact of a couple who says and actually means their wedding vows—"for better or for worse, for richer or for poorer, in sickness and in health, to love and to cherish, till death do us part."

 How to Put God's Glory on Display

 The succinct, simple and direct mandate of Scripture is that "whatever you do, do all to the glory of God" (1 Cor 10:31).
 All of God’s creation is to be absorbed with putting the glory of God on display.
 When the angels announced the Savior’s birth, they were joined by the heavenly host, glorifying God (Luke 2:14).
 The shepherds responded by glorifying God following their visit to the Christ-child in the manger (Luke 2:20).
 Even the physical creation incessantly declares His glory (Ps 19:1-2).

 While the importance of this mandate is not lost on most Christians, its fulfillment frequently is.
 We heed lip-service, often closing our prayers of petition with, “and we’ll be sure to give you all the glory.”
 But when the answer comes, we, much like the nine lepers, are often so elated that we fail to make good on our promise.

 How can we follow the example of creation or join in the chorus with the shepherds and the heavenly host in glorifying God?
 The answer, I believe, is found in Exodus 33:18-34:8.
 When Moses asks to see the glory of God, God puts His glory on display by rehearsing His attributes, and thereby demonstrates how we can give God the glory that belongs to Him.
 Here are six ways you can put the glory of God on display: